 For purposes of this section a unit is earned when a student receives a grade of A, B, C, D or P as defined in Board Policy and Administrative Procedure 4230 Grading and Academic Record Symbols.
-This 90-unit limit does not include units for non-degree applicable English as a Second Language or basic skills courses as defined by the [Chief Instructional Officer], or students enrolled in high unit majors or programs as designed by the [Chief Instructional Officer], college catalog.
+This 90-unit limit does not include units for non-degree applicable English as a Second Language or basic skills courses as defined by the [Chief Instructional Officer], or students enrolled in high unit majors or programs (educational goals that result in greater than ninety units)as designed by the [Chief Instructional Officer].
 Foster youth or former foster youth are exempt from losing their enrollment priority as specified in this section.